 - Undergraduate degree from an accredited university

-- A minimum grade of C in all content courses with an overall content area GPA of 3.0
+- An overall content area GPA of 3.0

 - Two letters of recommendation that address the candidate’s potential to be an educator

 - Candidate narrative statement describing the intentions and purposes for becoming a K-12, middle, or high school teacher in a high-need school district